+Inflation 2.50%

-Inflation 2.50% Salary increases 3.50% to 11.50% including inflation Investment rate of return 4.05% Retiree's share of benefit-related costs \$0 Administrative expenses All administrative expenses are paid through the Pension Trust and accounted for under reporting requirements under GASB Statement No. 68.
+Salary increases 3.60% to 11.85% including inflation

+Investment rate of return 3.77%

+Retiree's share of benefit-related costs \$0

+Administrative expenses All administrative expenses are paid through the Pension Trust and accounted for under reporting requirements under GASB Statement No. 68.

 Mortality rates - service retirees 2019 Municipal Retirees of Texas Mortality Tables.
+Male rates are multiplied by 103% and female rates are multiplied by 105%.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate convergence).

-The rates are projected on a fully generational basis with scale UMP.
-Mortality rates - disabled retirees 2019 Municipal Retirees of Texas Mortality Tables with a 4 year set-forward for males and a 3 year set-forward for females.
+Mortality rates - disabled retirees 2019Municipal Retirees of TexasMortality Tables with a 4 year setforward for males and a 3 year set-forward for females.
 In addition, a 3.5% and 3% minimum mortality rate will be applied to reflect the impairment for younger members who become disabled for males and females, respectively.
+The rates are projected on a fully generational basis by the most recent Scale MP-2021 (with immediate convergence) to account for future mortality improvements subject to the floor.

+Other Information:

-The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements subject to the floor.
-Other Information: Notes The actuarial assumptions used in the December 31, 2022 valuation were based on the results of an actuarial experience study for the period December 31, 2014 to December 31, 2018.
+Notes The actuarial assumptions used in the December 31, 2023 valuation were based on the results of an actuarial experience study for the period December 31,

-CITY OF HOLLAND, TEXAS SCHEDULE OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL - GENERAL FUND For the Year Ended September 30, 2023 with Comparative Totals For the Year Ended September 30, 2022
+CITY OF HOLLAND, TEXAS SCHEDULE OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL - GENERAL FUND

+For the Year Ended September 30, 2024 with Comparative Totals For the Year Ended September 30, 2023